Premium Market Analysis, Trader Education, Software, and Trading Strategies

 About the risks of mean-reversion strategies

-Mean-reversion methods are risky since the trades typically go against the short-term trend, and stop-loss orders cannot be employed efficiently because, in the majority of instances, they destroy profitability.
+Mean-reversion methods are risky since the trades typically go against the short-term trend.
+Stop-loss orders cannot be employed efficiently because, in the majority of instances, they destroy profitability.

 Mean-reversion strategies are only good for experienced traders who know how to manage risk and are willing to take on big risks.